 BLOG

-Speaking your team’s love language | Why individual motivation matters
+Language of appreciation at work | Why individual motivation matters

 Written by Becs Bridge, Director of Learning & Development, on 23 January 2026

-For business leaders and managers, understanding these motivation drivers isn’t about being “nice” – it’s business-critical and a core part of effective manager training and leadership development.
 In today’s competitive talent market, the organisations that retain top performers and maximise productivity are those that move beyond generic, one-size-fits-all recognition toward strategic, personalised approaches.

 Do you need support?

-Speak to us for an honest, no obligation chat on:
+Speak to us for an honest, no obligation chat

 0345 226 8393 Lines are open 9am – 5pm

-How to identify your team's love language
+How to identify love languages at work

-Observation: Notice how employees respond to different types of recognition.
+- Observe: Notice how employees respond to different types of recognition.
 Who engages with public praise?
 Who seems uncomfortable?
 Who responds best to practical support versus verbal feedback?

-Ask directly: Use structured conversations or questionnaires to understand preferences.
+- Ask directly: Use structured conversations or questionnaires to understand preferences.

-Look for patterns: Understanding individual preferences matters, but identifying team-wide trends helps you design proportionate management practices rather than unsustainable, completely individualised approaches.
+- Look for patterns: Understanding individual preferences matters, but identifying team-wide trends helps you design proportionate management practices rather than unsustainable, completely individualised approaches.

 1. Words of affirmation: Recognition through meaningful feedback